Coming soon online self-paced writing and revision courses! Please check back soon! We’ll be updating with writer’s resources and more!

 Finally, participants will be given an opportunity to join the Intensive Genre Workshop Discord synopsis group and meet other writers.
 This community is intended to help writers meet other writers to get feedback, revise, and polish their work.

-Let us give a workshop for your organization!
+Let us give a workshop or retreat for your organization!

 New York Times Best Selling Author, Sheila Redling and RWA 2022 PRO Mentor of the Year, Tobi Doyle bring their writing craft knowledge and enthusiasm to your writing organization either in-person or via Zoom.
 Sheila, a hard-core pantser (or someone who writes to discover the story) and plotter Tobi, whose anxiety requires that she knows the major scenes and who the characters are before she can start writing, give engaging workshops that help any kind of writer in any stage of writing.
 If you have questions, please contact either Tobi or Sheila at AskIGW@gmail.com.